Building a Minimal Wasmtime embedding

 • For a truly custom platform you'll probably want to create a custom Rust target.
 This means that Nightly Rust will be required.

-• Wasmtime additionally depends on the availability of a memory allocator (e.g. malloc).
-Wasmtime assumes that failed memory allocation aborts the process.
+• Wasmtime depends on the availability of a memory allocator (e.g. malloc).
+Wasmtime assumes that failed memory allocation aborts execution (except for the case of allocating linear memories and growing them).

 • Not all features for Wasmtime can be built for custom targets.
 For example WASI support does not work on custom targets.
 When building Wasmtime you'll probably want --no-default-features and will then want to incrementally add features back in as needed.